pavankumar1412/InfoTrackAssignment/HackerRankTest1-main/README.md

 - put it into cart (create by your own)
 - Verify that same item into cart (create by your own)
 ___________________________________________________________________________________

-Please be informed that I have used a mac chrome driver reference in the script as I tested the test scripts on mac.